rich-at-thinkful/slides-engine/slides/node-db-and-express/12-context-with-fixture/content.md

 use our fixture to add articles to db {.annotation data-for=context-1 data-line=3}

-they'll be deleted after every test because we have already set that up with `afterEach` {.annotation data-for=context-1 data-line=3}
+the data will be deleted after every test because we have already set that up in the outer `describe` with `afterEach` {.annotation data-for=context-1 data-line=3}

 </div>
 </div>